Why should you care about rocks?

 A metamorphic rock that you probably know is marble.

 The protolith, so the rock that existed before the marble was there, is limestone.
 Marble only exists because limestone was exposed to heat and pressure.
-We’ll talk about limestone in another episode.
+We’ll talk about limestone in another article.
 Just like igneous rocks, it is possible to classify metamorphic rocks further, but we’ll not do this today.

 Not only during mountain building processes, but also during subduction tectonics and other geological settings do these metamorphic rocks form.
 We can also find metamorphic rocks in very, very old crust, where sediments were loaded upon it, creating high-pressure environments in the old crust.
 Generally said, high pressure, temperature (and sometimes fluids like water or gases) lead to the formation of metamorphic rocks.

 Now, we’ve built crust and we’ve built a mountain.
 The Caledonian Mountains.
 Huge mountain chain, extremely high and long and broad.
-I'll talk about them in a podcast episode in the future.

 However, if I recall correctly, there are no Caledonian Mountains anymore today.
 Right?
 Where are they?